Best Dog Water Bottles of 2026

 What we didn’t like: The shutoff valve is in the middle of the bowl and is hard to use without getting a little bit wet

-After testing many bottles designed for dogs, the Springer Flip Dog Travel Bottle was the overall best dog water bottle with all sizes of dogs.
-It comes in a variety of colors so you can choose your favorite one to match your leash and you can pick a size that suits your needs.
-It is simple to use, you flip up the attached silicone cup, twist the large ring in the center to unlock it, and squeeze the body of the bottle to fill the cup for your dog to drink.
+After testing many dog water bottles, the Springer Flip Dog Travel Bottle was the overall best for dogs of all sizes.
+It comes in a variety of colors, so you can choose your favorite to match your leash, and you can pick a size that suits your needs.
+It is simple to use: you flip up the attached silicone cup, twist the large ring in the center to unlock it, and squeeze the bottle to fill the cup for your dog to drink.
 When your dog is done drinking, the water is drained back into the bottle for next time.

 Springer Flip Dog Travel Bottle